-To listen to music in Apple Music, go to the For You section in the Music app.
+To listen to music in Apple Music, you could just search for an album or artist, or you can see what Apple thinks you might like based on your preferences.
+Just go to the For You section in the Music app.
 This will deliver your own personalised recommendations of music.

 Apple provides playlists based on music you listen too and like, and music recommendations by its team of experts.
 It’s a great way of discovering new music you might not hear otherwise.
 You can also find out what your friends are listening too, if they are sharing that information via the service.

-- Find the track you want to add to your Music library in Apple Music, if you know what you are looking for you could search for it.
+To start you need to find the track you want.
+If you know what you are looking for you can search for it.
+Here’s how: